 The Wicking Bed How To

-So let’s look at the nuts and bolts of constructing a good, functioning wicking bed.
-Essentially, it’s all about having the right depth, right medium (both for drainage and for growing you plants) and taking a bit of time to construct the bed properly.
+So if you’re interested in constructing your own wicking bed, let’s look at the nuts and bolts.
+Essentially, it’s all about having the right depth, right medium (both for drainage and for growing your plants) and taking a bit of time to construct the bed properly.
 It may sound tedious, but you will thank me in the long run.
 So where do we start?

 1. Choose a suitable site for your patch (full sun for vegies), ensuring that it is level (or you are able to level it) – wicking beds work best when they are level, as this ensures even water dispersal down the track.